tmo1/sms-ie/README.md

 Contacts import and export is currently considered experimental, and the JSON format is subject to change.

 **Note:** Currently, when contacts are exported and then imported, the app may report a larger total of contacts imported than exported.
-This is due to the fact that when exporting, the total number of **`Contacts`** exported is reported (since this is a logical and straightforward thinng to do), whereas when importing, the total number of **`Raw Contacts`** imported is reported (since [as per the documentation](https://developer.android.com/guide/topics/providers/contacts-provider#ContactBasics), applications are not allowed to add `Contacts`, only `Raw Contacts`, and as noted above, a `Contact` may consist of an aggregation of multiple `Raw Contacts`).
+This is due to the fact that when exporting, the total number of **`Contacts`** exported is reported (since this is a logical and straightforward thing to do), whereas when importing, the total number of **`Raw Contacts`** imported is reported (since [as per the documentation](https://developer.android.com/guide/topics/providers/contacts-provider#ContactBasics), applications are not allowed to add `Contacts`, only `Raw Contacts`, and as noted above, a `Contact` may consist of an aggregation of multiple `Raw Contacts`).

 ## Limitations